sycured/pgduz/README.md

 ## Usage

-Attach a target postgres container to this container and mount a volume to `/dump` folder.
+Attach a target PostgreSQL container to this container and mount a volume to `/dump` folder.
 Backups will appear in this volume.
 Optionally set up cron job schedule (default is `0 1 * * *` - runs every day at 1:00 am).

 Steps done:
-    - dump the db in PostgreSQL custom format (binary)
+    - dump the database in PostgreSQL custom format (binary)
     - encrypt using [age](https://github.com/FiloSottile/age/releases/latest) (open source and cross-platform: FreeBSD, Linux, macOS, and Windows)
-    - send encrypted file to Zoho WorkDrive
+    - send the encrypted file to Zoho WorkDrive

 ## Create API client id, secret and code

 - Go to https://api-console.zoho.com/
 - Create a Self Client
-- Take client id and secret in the Client Secret tab
+- Takes client id and secret from Client Secret tab
 - Generate code in Generate Code tab:
     - scope: `WorkDrive.files.CREATE,ZohoFiles.files.CREATE`
     - time duration: 10 minutes